-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Whether you’re reading your script word for word, or following cue cards, you need to rehearse in order to inject proper tonality and personality in your words.

-If not for that, at least to make sure your sounds and slides are working well.
+If not for that, at least make sure your sounds and slides are working well.

+Sounding like a robot is bad.
 Sounding like someone confident and personable is good.

 Your goal is to be remembered.